 By Bus to Venice Treviso Airport (TSF) in Italy

-Two bus services are currently available for travelling between Venice Treviso Airport (TSF), Mestre, and Venice.
-The Barzi service is the fastest while the ATVO bus runs more frequently and uses the more convenient Piazzala Roma stop in Venice.
+Two bus services are currently available for traveling between Venice Treviso Airport (TSF), Mestre, and Venice.
+The Barzi service is the fastest while the ATVO bus runs more frequently and uses the more convenient Piazzale Roma stop in Venice.

 Both services use modern, air-conditioned buses with dedicated luggage space.
 Seat reservations are not possible.

 The ticket price is currently the same.
-One-way tickets from Treviso Airport to Venice is €12, while a return is €22 (within a week on ATVO of ten days on Barzi).
-Tickets bought on Ryanair are only valid on the ATVO service.
-Regular Venice public transportation tickets and passes (Hellovenizia) are not valid for travel to the airports.
+One-way tickets from Treviso Airport to Venice are €12, while a return is €22 (within a week on ATVO or ten days on Barzi).
+Tickets bought on Ryanair or online from GetYourGuide are only valid on the ATVO service.
+Regular Venice public transportation tickets and transportation passes are not valid for travel to the airports.

 The buses are timed according to low-cost airline flight arrivals and generally depart from the airport around twenty minutes after planes have arrived.
-(Bus departures are delayed in case of late arrivals.)
+(Some bus departures are delayed in case of late arrivals.)
 Buses to the airport generally leave Venice around three hours prior to scheduled flight departure times.

 Small groups or travelers heading to other destinations may find private airport shuttle services worth the splurge.
 Compare rates as fees and conditions often vary widely.